talsec/Free-RASP-Cordova/README.md

 Please note that some other modules in your app may rely on reflection, therefore it may be necessary to add corresponding keep rules into `proguard-rules.pro` file.

-Finally, if there is a problem with the obfuscation freeRASP will notify you about it via **obfuscationIssues** callback.
+If there is a problem with the obfuscation, freeRASP will notify you about it via **obfuscationIssues** callback.

 You can read more about Android obfuscation in the official documentation:

 -   https://developer.android.com/studio/build/shrink-code
 -   https://www.guardsquare.com/manual/configuration/usage